JAAY2510/JSRelaxColur/README.md

 # JSRelaxColur
-A lightweight JavaScript plugin for creating an interactive coloring game with Canvas.
+A lightweight JavaScript plugin of an interactive coloring game with Canvas.
 Features shape-filling, color selection, and customizable drawing options.